unitaryfund/unitaryhack2021/maintainer-guide.md

 ## During the event

 Hopefully you should be getting helpful PRs!
-We will compensate you for your time reviewing these PRs at [rate TBD] if that can help support the project.

 If a PR does not meet a minimum bar for quality, or if another PR has been accepted, please communicate on the PR conversation that it is not accepted, and tag it as rejected or duplicate as appropriate.

 For bountied issues, mark the PR you want it awarded to with unitaryhack-accepted and we will take care of sending out the bounty!